 The SBC 5110 and 5210 Session Border Controllers are hardware cryptographic modules with a multiple-chip standalone embodiment.
-The cryptographic modules consist of firmware and hardware components enclosed in a secure, production grade metal case.
-The main hardware components consist of integrated circuits, processors, memories, SSD, flash, DSP, power supplies, fans, and the enclosure containing all of these components.
+The cryptographic modules consist of firmware and hardware components enclosed in a secure, production-grade metal case.
+The main hardware components consist of integrated circuits, processors, memories, SSD28, flash, DSP, power supplies, fans, and the enclosure containing all of these components.
 The overall security level of the modules is 1.
-The cryptographic boundary of the SBC is defined around the SBC device which includes all the hardware components, firmware, and the metal case.
+The cryptographic boundary of the SBC is defined by the SBC device enclosure, which encompasses all the hardware and firmware components.